Counting cliques without generalized theta graphs: Forbidding generalized theta graphs

 \begin{itemize}

-\item If $p_i$ is odd, choose a vertex $v'\in\{v_1,\cdots,v_k\}$ which are not be chosen.
+\item If $p_i$ is odd, choose a vertex $v'\in\{v_1,\cdots,v_k\}$ which has not been chosen, yet.
 Let $x'$ be the corresponding vertex of $uv'$.
-Note that we can find a path $L$ with end vertices $u',v'$ and length $p_i-2$ in $F$ which interior disjoint with $V(N)$ and all the paths we have selected.
-Hence, $Lx'u$ is a path with end vertices $u,u'$ and length $p_i$.
+Note that we can find a path $L$ with end vertices $u',v'$ and length $p_i-2$ in $F$ which is internally disjoint with $V(N)$ and all the paths we have selected.
+Hence, $Lx'u$ (the green line in \cref{1.3}) is a path with end vertices $u,u'$ and length $p_i$.

-\item If $p_i$ is even, choose a vertex $v'\in\{v_1,\cdots,v_k\}$ which are not be chosen.
-Note that we can find a path $L$ with end vertices $u',v'$ and length $p_i-1$ in $F$ which interior disjoint with $V(N)$ and all the paths we have selected.
-Hence, $Lu$ is a path with end vertices $u,u'$ and length $p_i$. \end{itemize}
+\item If $p_i$ is even, choose a vertex $v'\in\{v_1,\cdots,v_k\}$ which has not been chosen, yet.
+Note that we can find a path $L$ with end vertices $u',v'$ and length $p_i-1$ in $F$ which is internally disjoint with $V(N)$ and all the paths we have selected.
+Hence, $Lu$ (the orange line in \cref{1.3}) is a path with end vertices $u,u'$ and length $p_i$. \end{itemize}

 Thus, $G$ contains a copy of $H$, a contradiction.